pmndrs/maath/README.md

 The library is mostly meant to be used with [three.js](https://github.com/mrdoob/three.js/), so if you are using it outside of a three project, make sure you check the source and - if you don't need the dep - just copy paste!

+### But why?

+Yes, there are a lot of these libraries.
+The more the merrier!
+We are all here to learn, and maintaining a dedicated library for our creative endeavors at [Poimandres](https://github.com/pmndrs) just made sense!

 ### Contributing

 Do you want to add something?
 No rules, but keep these in mind: